sideoffryes/AI_Wargaming_Capstone/README.md

-Group Members:
-Peter Asjes m250228@usna.edu
-William Robinson m255334@usna.edu
-Henry Frye m251854@usna.edu
-Caleb Koutrakos m253300@usna.edu
-Robert Ziman m257074@usna.edu

-Capstone Description:
+# Capstone Description

-Title: GenAI in Support of Wargaming
+## Title: GenAI in Support of Wargaming

+## Description

-Description: Creating believable, realistic, and immersive scenarios in support of wargaming objectives requires significant time and subject matter expertise.
+Creating believable, realistic, and immersive scenarios in support of wargaming objectives requires significant time and subject matter expertise.
 This capstone project proposes developing a software system that leverages Large Language Models (LLMs) to automate the creation of critical wargaming artifacts, such as "Road to War" briefs, concepts of operations, intelligence summaries, operational plans,